 Challenging Islam as 'not German'

-In May 2016, the AfD adopted an explicitly anti-Islam policy, and its programme (in German) has a section explaining why it believes "Islam does not belong to Germany".
+AfD adopted an explicitly anti-Islam policy in May 2016 and its election manifesto (in German) had a section on why "Islam does not belong to Germany".
 "Burkas?
 We like bikinis," read one of its most garish posters.

 "Moderate" Muslims who accept integration are "valued members of society", the programme says.
 But it argues that multiculturalism does not work.